black-hole-group/gpumonty/README.md

 ```

 Old-fashioned way: Use the [SM](http://www.astro.princeton.edu/~rhl/sm/) script `plspec.m` to plot up broad-band spectral energy distribution.

+Alternative way: use `sed_maker.py` - this file may not be in its final version yet

+# Plotting spectra

+Use python and `plot_dump.py` - this file may not be in its final version yet

 # Calculate spectra from other sources